-Change your mindset to deliver true customer-centricity22nd October 2019
+Change your mindset to deliver true customer-centricity

 With modern technology developing at such a lighting fast pace, it is easy to cower in the face of this new domineering force impacting all our lives.
 For marketers, fear of this unknown needs to be replaced by a willingness to embrace change.
 First and foremost it requires an adaptable rather than traditional mindset.